 On U.S. Route 1 four (4) miles south of Dennysville.

-Hours / Season Open all year; 9:00 a.m. to sunset daily unless otherwise posted at the gate.
+Hours / Season Open for day use all year; 9:00 a.m. to sunset daily unless otherwise posted at the gate.
 Fee collected year-round at entry booth by staff or self-service station.
 See the When to Visit section at the bottom of this page for more details.

 The wildlife-rich waters of Cobscook Bay surround this 888-acre park on three sides, providing opportunities to watch birds and observe the ebb and flow of the region's impressive tides.
 Cobscook, the Maliseet-Passamaquoddy tribal word for "boiling tides," aptly describes this setting where the tidal range averages 24 feet and can reach 28 feet (compared to a 9-foot average tide along Maine's southernmost coast).